 Diagnostic tests allow you to calibrate parts of the autoloader, check the condition of parts, or test the autoloader's functionality.
 From the front panel, you can perform all of the diagnostic tests.
 Because certain tests require you to manually insert a minimum of two cartridges, you can perform only some of the diagnostic tests using the Remote Management Unit (RMU).
-See "Remote Management Unit Diagnostic Tests".
+See "RMU Diagnostic Tests".

-NOTE: The RMU allows you to request all diagnostic tests, but any tests that require a cartridge to be inserted will time-out unless someone manually inserts the cartridge at the appropriate time.
+NOTE: The RMU allows you to request all diagnostic tests.
+Any tests that require a cartridge to be inserted will time-out unless someone manually inserts the cartridge at the appropriate time.